Alexberni/YoutubeClone/README.md

 **OLD
-# YoutubeClone
+# Video Streaming Test

-Youtube clone made with Java for learning purposes.
+Video Streaming made with Java for learning purposes.

 In this example the user can sign in, sign up, upload, download, delete, modify, and watch videos in "streaming".
 This isn't a really good clone, but I learned a lot about comunications, sockets, encoding, ... so after all, was a really fun project to make.